 When do you use power mobility?

 An individual assessment of mobility and function by an occupational or physical therapist will identify problem areas and lead to a stepwise intervention.
-The optimal outcome is a good match between the individual’s mobility needs and the power mobility device.
-The initial choice to be made is usually between a power scooter and a power wheelchair; selection between these two devices is based on the user’s environment, functional status, and available transportation.
+The optimal outcome is a good match between your mobility needs and the power mobility device.
+The initial power mobility choice to be made is usually between a power scooter and a power wheelchair; selection between these two devices is based on your home environment, your functional status, and available transportation for the device.

-Over time it may be necessary to return to the wheelchair clinic to transition from a scooter to a power wheelchair, or modify the current power wheelchair.
-The power mobility user and/or caregivers should monitor the Veteran’s upper extremity function, transfers, fatigue level, and driving safety to determine whether a new consult is needed.
+Over time, if you experience further mobility limitations, it may be necessary to return to the VA to transition from a scooter to a power wheelchair, or modify the current power wheelchair.
+It is important that you and/or your caregivers routinely monitor changes in your functional abilities such as upper extremity strength and dexterity, transfers, fatigue level, and driving safety to determine whether a follow up appointment is needed.

-The decision to use power mobility can be life changing by giving the individual the ability to access their environment.
-Although using a scooter or power wheelchair does not replace the need to exercise, it may improve mobility and energy conservation for greater independence in daily living, work, and recreational activities.
+The decision to use power mobility can be life changing by giving you back the ability to access your indoor and outdoor environments.
+Although using a scooter or power wheelchair does not replace the need to exercise, it may improve your mobility and energy conservation for greater independence in daily living, work, and recreational activities.